 Generally, I've found that flat-out sharing with someone I've never met that I'm a medium gets widely varying reviews.
-Thus, I've learned that it's easier to swallow if I DESCRIBE what I do, rather than use the label "medium."
+Thus, I've learned that it's easier for others to swallow if I describe what I do, rather than using just the label "medium."

-This isn't the 1600s!
-You won't be burned at the stake, killed, maimed, or even put in jail for your gifts.
+This isn't the 1600s anymore.
+And chances are high that you won't be burned at the stake, killed, maimed, or even put in jail for your gifts.
 Sure, others might question the reality of your experiences, but whatever.
 These same people would've questioned you regardless of what path you took.

 Get a notebook.
 Make it fancy and personalized.
 Designate this journal for one thing and one thing only - to record all the times when you were right.
 Each time you felt something that was accurate, saw something that was perfectly on target - write it down.
 Carry it with you.

-Coming out of the closet is partially, is being strong enough to brave the potential doubts and questionings of others.
+Coming out of the closet is partially being strong enough to brave the potential doubts and questioning of others.
 And sometimes, even the strongest people can be affected by what or who I around them.
-Absorbing other people's doubt, is part of what is so scary about coming out - we don't want to feel that.
-So, you can safeguard yourself from potential self esteem affecting emotional waves by doing this:
+Absorbing other people's doubt is part of what is so scary about coming out - we don't want to feel that.
+So, you can safeguard yourself from potential self-esteem affecting emotional waves by doing this:

 8. Have Compassion with yourself

 Some days you are going to feel amazing, and know in your heart that sharing your intuitive gift with the world is truly and honestly serving your greatest and highest good, and beneficial for those who you work with!
 Other days, you are going to feel down and a little sorry for yourself.